 However, VPNs are much more than just virtual pipelines connecting remote employees to their office servers.
 They are also very effective for tying together remote networks securely.

 They are also great tools to protect online privacy, and you can easily set up a VPN to securely access your home network while away from home.
-It also works as smart and simple instruments to protect your online privacy from snoopers when you’re on a public Wi-Fi network, such as a in a hotel or coffee shop, since the VPN will encrypt your internet traffic.
+It also works as smart and simple instruments to protect your online privacy from snoopers when you’re on a public Wi-Fi network, such as in a hotel or coffee shop, since the VPN will encrypt your internet traffic.

-Another interesting, if less frequently used, benefit of the VPN is geoblocking.
+Another interesting, if less frequently used, the benefit of the VPN is geoblocking.
 VPNs are often used to circumvent state-sponsored censorships but you can also use them for other entertainment purposes such as accessing a particular VPN (such as British or American) even when you’re outside the country.

 Another thing that makes VPNs great options for home users and corporates alike is that they’re cost-effective.
 So setting up a VPN is a smart option for anybody.
 And if you’re considering setting up your own, you only really need to worry about picking one of the four most popular protocols – PPTP, L2TP and IPSec, SSL or the OpenVPN.